 The main reason is that it contains the operating unit outside of the aquarium.
 The system mostly depends on the water pump, tubes, flow rate, etc. Hence, it creates minimal internal sound and vibration.
 The water goes back to the tanks using the intake tube by agitating the water through oxygenation.

-Besides reducing the sound of waterfall or splash, this also makes the water healthier for the aquatic animals.
-Moreover, recent models are more developed with built-in sound eliminating tech to ensure the noise level stays on the lower side.
+Besides reducing the sound of waterfalls or splashes, this also makes the water healthier for aquatic animals.
+Moreover, recent models are more developed with built-in sound-eliminating tech to ensure the noise level stays on the lower side.
 So, in short, using the best canister filter can give you the quietest aquarium experience for sure.

 When you are into aquariums, taking care of your tiny little friends becomes your sole responsibility.
 You wouldn’t want them to suffer just because you didn’t know how to take care of their living system!
 Therefore, your fish tank needs a proper filtration system to ensure the water’s safety and purity, even if you are not present there all the time.